 Our directors have agreed to serve upon the closing of this offering.
 Each of our directors have entered into a letter agreement with us.
 The agreement provides that the director will receive such compensation as is approved by the Company's compensation committee from time to time and that under the current compensation structure each director shall receive a signing bonus of \$50,000 of shares valued at \$1.00 per share as well as \$40,000 in cash and \$60,000 in shares annually.
 Board members will also receive additional amounts for committee service as well as meeting attendance.
 For serving as Non-Executive Chairman of the Board, Allen Weiss shall receive \$75,000 annually and \$125,000 in restricted stock.
 The agreement also provides that the director shall not sell any shares of the Company's common stock that they receive for six months from the receipt of such shares.
 The Agreement also specifies which, if any, committees the director will serve on.
-The agreement also provides that the director's attendance at meetings of the board and reasonable out of pocket expenses incurred in connection with the performance of the director's duties as a member of the board.
+The agreement also provides that the Company will reimburse the director reasonable documented expenses relating to the director's attendance at meetings of the board and reasonable out of pocket expenses incurred in connection with the performance of the director's duties as a member of the board.